Everyone talks about how trust is essential to every relationship, but what is it?

 This happens because we believe that the other person has good intentions.

-They’ve proven that they are capable, reliable, and competent in the past.
+They’ve proven themselves capable, reliable, and competent in the past.

-In relationships that are filled with trust, a person can respect the other person’s opinions and values.
+In trusting relationships, a person can respect the other person’s opinions and values.

 This type of affirmation helps to boost the other person’s confidence.